Key takeaways

 Commercial metrics connect to your bottom line

-MSME compliance requires special attention, see vendor payment scheduling in India.
+MSME compliance requires special attention.
 Track days outstanding against the 45 day limit, and potential penalty exposure.
+The Reserve Bank of India and MSME ministry have both emphasized stricter enforcement of payment timelines.

 Delivery Compliance Tracking Systems